richardchien/common-adapter-android/README.md

 Common Adapter for Android
 =========

-A reusable adapter which can be used to load ListView item.
+A reusable adapter inherited from BaseAdapter.

 ###Usage